How to Clean Your Kitchen in Basically 5 Minutes

 Remove pet hair from furniture

 Fingerprints on appliances, dirty dishes, and grease splattered counter surfaces are probably your main focus when you’re trying to clean your kitchen fast, but if you have upholstered chairs and pets, better pull out a chair before you offer your guests to take a seat.
 “Chairs covered with a layer of pet hair are anything but welcoming,” says Jamie Novak, organizer and author of Keep This Toss That: Unclutter Your Life to Save Time, Money, Space, and Sanity.
 “Go over them with a lint roller or damp rubber glove to easily collect the hair.”
-Stop making these 10 cleaning mistakes that are probably making your home dirtier.
+Try out these pet hair removers that really work.

 Skip the air fresheners